danwilliams/terracotta/README.md

 This repository provides a boilerplate webserver application, based on [Axum](https://crates.io/crates/axum), to act as a foundation and springboard for building web applications and APIs.
+The intention is for it to be used as a template for new projects.

 The name Terracotta was chosen because it's rusty in colour, and clay represents something that can be moulded into different shapes.

-It is intended to be easy to use and understand, easy to fork and extend, and easy to deploy.
+It is intended to be easy to use and understand, easy to set up and extend, and easy to deploy.

+Terracotta exists as a crate on [crates.io](https://crates.io/crates/terracotta) to establish presence and gain visibility and awareness, and because there are plans to add command-line functionality to help with setup.
+It is not intended to be used as a library, and is not published as such.
+(See the [Usage](#usage) section for more information.)
+It may also be useful to able to run it and see it working before then using it as a foundation for a new project.

 Terracotta was created in response to the lack of full examples of how to use Axum, and the fact that many tutorials are out-of-date, lacking important